ovats/akka-http-products/README.md

 - Product data validation can be simplified to use just `String` to return errors (instead of using `case class Invalid`).

+## Postman

+Folder `doc` contains file `akka-http-products.postman_collection.json`.
+This file can be imported in Postman and used for development, test, etc.